dimafeng/dimafeng.github.io/_posts/web-app-context.markdown

 ## WebApplicationContext

-I went deeply into spring framework's sources and figured that I need to use `[context-configuration-location].xml` to initialize a parent context and create new one xml config with all web related beans.
-First application context will be ClassPathXmlApplicationContext and second one should one which implements `WebApplicationContenxt`.
+I went deeply into spring framework's sources and figured that I need to use `[context-configuration-location].xml` to initialize a parent context and create new one xml config with all web related beans. **ApplicationContext** is a root context for an entire application, it means that application should have only one root application context (application can have another **ApplicationContext**'s but they should have root one as a parent).

+In my case, root application context will be represented by ClassPathXmlApplicationContext and child one should one which implements `WebApplicationContenxt`.
 I stared to read documentation about `WebApplicationContenxt` interface.
 The JavaDoc says:

 >This interface adds a getServletContext() method to the generic ApplicationContext interface, and defines a well-known application attribute name that the root context must be bound to in the bootstrap process.
 >